daeeunbae/daeeunbae.github.io/_includes/jmp.md

     I show that financial development is a key determinant of cross-country variation in the rate of investment-specific technical change.
-Using a large cross-country dataset, I document that countries with more developed financial markets exhibit higher rates of investment-specific technical change, and that investment goods production is more intensive in value added from high-R&amp;D industries than consumption goods production.
-To explain these findings, I develop a multi-industry endogenous growth model with credit constraints on R&amp;D expenditures.
-In the model, R&amp;D drives productivity growth, and financial development disproportionately benefits the productivity growth of high-R&amp;D industries because they are more dependent on external financing.
+Using a large cross-country dataset, I document that countries with more developed financial markets exhibit higher rates of investment-specific technical change, and that investment goods production is more intensive in value added from high-R&D industries than consumption goods production.
+To explain these findings, I develop a multi-industry endogenous growth model with credit constraints on R&D expenditures.
+In the model, R&D drives productivity growth, and financial development disproportionately benefits the productivity growth of high-R&D industries because they are more dependent on external financing.
 Taken together with the different industrial composition of final goods production, financial development endogenously generates faster productivity growth in investment goods production.
 The quantitative analysis shows that this endogenous